sk-/backport_collections/README.rst

 * In Python 2.6 Issue 9137 is not solved as it complains if it gets a keyword argument named ``self``.
 The error is ``TypeError: update() got multiple values for keyword argument 'self'``.
+Additionally the keyword argument cannot be called ``other`` either as it will think it is the full dict.
+No error is raised in this case.

 License
 -------